Lesterpaintstheworld/aider/CONTRIBUTING.md

 This will automatically run the pre-commit hooks when you commit changes to the repository.

-Now you should have a fully functional development environment for the Aider project.
+Now you should have a fully functional development environment for the aider_nova project.
 You can start making changes, running tests, and contributing to the project.

 ### Handy Opinionated Setup Commands for MacOS / Linux

 Here's an example of following the setup instructions above, for your copy/paste pleasure if your system works the same.
 Start in the project directory.

 ```
-python3 -m venv ../aider_venv \
+python3 -m venv ../aider_nova_venv \
- && source ../aider_venv/bin/activate \
+ && source ../aider_nova_venv/bin/activate \
  && pip3 install -e . \
  && pip3 install -r requirements.txt \
  && pip3 install -r requirements/requirements-dev.txt